Swanem24/Sticky-note/README.md

-A website with Quiz app.
+A website with Sticky Notes.